lughnoone/Notes/Thinkpad_x230_Manjaro.md

 * WiFi / Bluetooth (Ethernet not tested yet)
 * Sound
 * Fan control
-* ...

-### What is almost working
-* Webcam: well detected by the system (`lsusb`), but Cheese Gnome application is unable to use it.
+* Webcam: well detected by the system (`lsusb`), ~~but Cheese Gnome application is unable to use it.
 Seems a bug report has been opened for Cheese version 3.28 (lost the link).
-Just use another app in the meantime: Vokoscreen is great replacement, VLC also does the job.
+Just use another app in the meantime: Vokoscreen is great replacement, VLC also does the job.~~ and Cheese now works properly.
+*...

 ### What needs setup
 * Fingerprint reader is not working out of the box, but works like a charm after setup.